edvin/pillar/docs/guides/testing.md

 For each `whenCommand($command)`:

 1. It resolves `EventStore` and `CommandBus` from the container.
-2. It figures out the **current per‑stream version** for this aggregate (by reading the stream once).
+2. It figures out the **current per-stream version** for this aggregate (by reading the stream once).
 3. It dispatches the command via `$bus->dispatch($command)`.
 4. It calls `EventStore::streamFor($id, EventWindow::afterStreamSeq($before))`
    to fetch only the **new events** appended to this stream.